-- 1 Align and place the battery in the computer [1]. - 2 Tighten the two captive screws [2] to secure the battery (4-Cell) to the palmrest. - NOTE: A 3-Cell battery has single captive screw that secures the battery to the palmrest. - 3 Connect the battery cable to the connector on the system board [3].
+- 1 Align and place the battery in the computer [1]. - 2 Tighten the two captive screws [2] to secure the battery (4-Cell) to the computer. - i) NOTE: A 3-Cell battery has single captive screw that secures the battery to the computer. - 3 Connect the battery cable to its connector on the system board [3].